abolfaazl/yii2-product-grabber/README.md

 Yii2 Product Grabber
 ====================
-This Extension help you to grabber product with sites with CssSelector or meta.
+This Extension helps you to grab any products in sites using css selectors or meta tags.

 Installation
 ------------